This post has partner links that I may receive compensation for at no cost to you. Thank you for supporting my site!

 Here are highlights of the match, along with more photos I took:

 I had a great time watching Bayern Munich play, despite my cold.
 If you’re ever in Munich, I highly recommend looking into getting tickets and going to a match so you can experience it yourself.
+Having the opportunity to attend a Bayern Munich match was one of the highlights of my trip.

 Traveler.
 Writer.
 Photographer.
 Terrible dancer.
 40+ countries & major territories so far, slowly working my way through the rest.
 Related interests: craft beer, street food, sporting events, history, value travel, credit card bonuses, hiking, visiting non-touristy places.
 Join me for the journey!